 a) new technologies in agrarian and rural spaces (drones, apps, sensors, blockchain, digital infrastructure, etc.)

-b) understanding the role of agribusiness in the food system and implications for health and nutrition
+b) the role of agribusiness in the food system and implications for health and nutrition

 Links to recent lectures / interviews / articles / reports: